RedKenrok/node-audiorecorder/README.md

 // Options is an optional parameter for the constructor call.
 // If an option is not given the default value, as seen below, will be used. const options = {
   program: `rec`,     // Which program to use, either `arecord`, `rec`, and `sox`.
   device: null,       // Recording device to use.

+  bits: 16,           // Sample size. (only for `rec` and `sox`)
   channels: 1,        // Channel count.
-	bits: 16,				// Sample size. (only for `rec` and `sox`)
   encoding: `signed-integer`,  // Encoding type. (only for `rec` and `sox`)
   rate: 16000,        // Sample rate.
-	type: `wav`,			// File type.
+  type: `wav`,        // Format type.

-	// Following options only for `rec` and `sox` programs
+  // Following options only when program is `rec` or `sox`.
-	silence: 2,				// Time of silence in seconds before it stops recording.
+  silence: 2,         // Duration of silence in seconds before it stops recording.
-	threshold: 0.5,			// Silence threshold.
-	thresholdStart: null,	// Silence threshold to start recording, overrides threshold.
+  thresholdStart: 0.5,  // Silence threshold to start recording, overrides threshold.
-	thresholdStop: null,	// Silence threshold to stop recording, overrides threshold.
+  thresholdStop: 0.5,   // Silence threshold to stop recording, overrides threshold.
 };
 // Optional parameter intended for debugging.
 // The object has to implement a log and warn function.